pkdone/mongo-data-mask-reversible/README.md

 ## Create A Data Masked Copy Of A Collection Using Reversible Unique IDs

-So now we want to generate a new collection `tests_redacted` to hold the masked version of the data sourced from the `tests` collection, ready to then be distributed to the requesting consumer party (i.e. where the purpose was given as 'Internal Demographics Reporter 45XD').
-The copy of the data set in the new collection, will have the original `persons_id` replaced with the UUID and, similar to the xx project, will have some other fields obfuscated/redacted (e.g. `dob`) or filtered out (e.g. `national_id`).
+So now we want to generate a new collection `tests_redacted` to hold the masked version of the data sourced from the `tests` collection, ready to then be distributed to the requesting 3rd party research group (i.e. where the purpose was given as 'Internal Demographics Reporter 45XD').
+The copy of the data-set in the new collection, will have the original `persons_id` replaced with the UUID and, similar to the [non-reversible data masking examples project](https://github.com/pkdone/mongo-data-masking), will have some other fields obfuscated/redacted (e.g. `dob`) or filtered out (e.g. `national_id`).

-Execute the following to specify the purpose variable, to create an index for the new `tests_redacted` collection, to define the aggregation pipeline to copy a masked version of the source collection, to execute the aggregation pipeline and finally to print out the contents of the resulting masked nww collection:
+Execute the following to specify the purpose variable, to create an index for the new `tests_redacted` collection, to define the aggregation pipeline to copy a masked version of the source collection, to execute the aggregation pipeline and finally to print out the contents of the resulting masked new collection:

 ```javascript